tiulpin/tiulpin/content/index.md

 </div>

 This site is always changing, but here are some things you may be interested in
-- [Posts](/posts) – all public blog posts that were published on the other platforms (like dev.to)
+- [Posts](/posts) – all public blog posts that were published on the other platforms – #crosspost, like dev.to
-- [Notes](/notes) – a random collection of notes on different topics, some of them are from a long time ago
+- [Notes](/notes) – a random collection of notes on different topics, including #thoughs, some of them are from a long time ago
-- [Courses](/courses) – here are the lecture materials for the courses I made in the past
+- [Courses](/courses) – here are the lecture #education materials for the courses I made in the past
   - [🐍 Python Not Boring](/courses/python_not_boring) – yet another Python course
   - [🦄 Missing Semester](/courses/missing_semester) – tools, techniques, workflows, and the best practices for the modern developer
-- [Life](/life) – travelling, important events, and other stuff
+- [Life](/life) – travelling, important events, #food and other stuff
 - [Projects](https://www.linkedin.com/in/tiulpin/details/projects/) – a list of projects I've been working on; the section will be deployed soon, for now it's just a LinkedIn URL

 ## Contact